FCOO/leaflet-map-sync/README.md

-	MapSync.remove( map ); 	//Remove the map from the sync MapSync.disable( map );	//Disables the map from the sync MapSync.enable( map );	//Enables the map to the sync
+	MapSync.remove( map ); 	//Remove the map from the sync MapSync.disable( map );	//Disables the map from the sync MapSync.enable( map );	//Enables the map to the sync MapSync.show(): //Show the shadow-cursor
+	MapSync.hide(): //Hide the shadow-cursor

 ## Copyright and License
 This plugin is licensed under the [MIT license](https://github.com/FCOO/leaflet-map-sync/LICENSE).